Post-install FAQ for Symantec Mail Security 7.0 and 7.5 for Microsoft Exchange

-Answer: You cannot import settings from SMSMSE 6.x into SMSMSE 7.0.
-When you upgrade from SMSMSE 6.x, most settings are preserved.
+Answer: You cannot import settings from SMSMSE 6.x into SMSMSE 7.x.
+When you upgrade from SMSMSE 6.x, most settings are preserved in version 7.x.

 Question: What exclusions do I need if Symantec Endpoint Protection or Symantec AntiVirus is installed on the same computer?